nak/systemd/docs/USER_RECORD.md

 see above.

 `cifsService` → A string indicating the Windows File Share service (CIFS) to mount as home directory of the user on login.
-Should be in format `//<host>/<service>/<directory/…>`.
-The directory part is optional.
-If missing the top-level directory of the CIFS share is used.

-`cifsExtraMountOptions` → A string with additional mount options to pass to `mount.cifs` when mounting the home directory CIFS share.

 `imagePath` → A string with an absolute file system path to the file, directory or block device to use for storage backing the home directory.
-If the `luks` storage is used, this refers to the loopback file or block device node to store the LUKS volume on.
+If the `luks` storage is used this refers to the loopback file or block device node to store the LUKS volume on.
 For `fscrypt`, `directory`, `subvolume` this refers to the directory to bind mount as home directory on login.
 Not defined for `classic` or `cifs`.